 Assumptions:

 We assumed that mass tourism can physically take place in the areas with any depth and at any distance from the shore.
-It is also not restricted by the sea ice.
-We didn’t consider terrestrial areas further than 3 planning units (pixels, 90 km) from the shoreline for the assessment as well as areas located higher than 50 m above the shoreline.
+It is also not restricted by sea ice.
+We did not consider terrestrial areas further than 3 planning units (pixels, 90 km) from the shoreline for the assessment as well as areas located higher than 50 m above the shoreline.

 Data sources: